phil-hanley/warehouse-slotting-tool/README.md

 ### Picking Activity Measures

-There are two primary measures used throughout the dashboard to calculate the total amount of orders an article was found on, as well as the total amount that each article was sold.
+There are two measures used throughout the dashboard to evaluate article demand by retrieving historical picking data.
 These two measures are **Pick Count** and **Picked QTY Total**.
+Pick Count measures how frequently an article appears in the picking data, while Picked QTY Total measures the total quantity picked.

 ### Pick Count